+The Agency does not live in a bubble.
 Relationships with the broader defence community are vital.
-In the same way that EDA is developing its relationship with other EU institutions such as the European Commission, it is also working with third parties.
-It has already signed Administrative Arrangements with Norway and OCCAR.
-Similar arrangements are also in place with the European Space Agency since June 2011 and with Switzerland since March 2012.
+In the same way that EDA is developing its relationship with other EU institutions such as the Commission, it is also working with third parties.
+It already has an Administrative Arrangement with Norway, which facilitates close practical cooperation.
+A similar Arrangement has been signed with the European Space Agency on 20 June 2011 at Le Bourget.
+An Arrangement with Switzerland is also in preparation.
 The Agency has established and is developing its relationship with NATO.
+It also have close relationship with OCCAR.

-Image credits: Gorup/Austrian Airforce - Belgian
+Image credits: Gorup/Austrian Airforce - Belgian Army/DG COM

-Army/DG COM

-Last update: 25/01/2013
+Last update: 23/01/2012